Have questions? We're here.

 Difficulty: Easy – Moderate

-Whilst having lunch you will cross the Bolivar Channel for the last time to Vicente Roca Point, just at the mouth of Isabela’s seahorse-shape.
+While having lunch, cross the Bolivar Channel for the last time to Vicente Roca Point, just at the mouth of Isabela’s seahorse shape.
 While entering a dark cave below a spectacular arch, roaring echoes of the waves will accompany you.
-Just around the corner the collapsed amphitheater of Volcan Ecuador offers another impressive view.
-The calmer waters of the coves are well-protected against the ocean swell and are a fairly cold, but great place for snorkeling amongst various species of shark, penguins, puffer fish and even seahorses!
+Just around the corner, the collapsed amphitheater of Volcan Ecuador offers another impressive view.
+The calmer waters of the coves are well-protected against the ocean swell.
+They are a relatively cold but great place for snorkeling amongst various species of sharks, penguins, puffer fish, and even seahorses!

 Activities: Dinghy Ride and Snorkeling